Menu

 Georgia Property Tax Updates

 In Gateway Pines Hahira, LP v.
-Lowndes County Board of Tax Assessors, Case No. A23A1370, the Court of Appeals decided on November 3, 2023 that the question of whether the exclusion of tax credits from the valuation of property violates the taxation uniformity provision of the Georgia Constitution may lie within the jurisdiction of the Georgia Supreme Court, and transferred the case there.
+Lowndes County Board of Tax Assessors, Case No. A23A1370 (decided on September 4, 2024), the Georgia Court of Appeals affirmed the trial court’s decision which held that in the valuation of the LIHTC property: 1) the exclusion of tax credits from the fair market value of property violates the uniformity provision of the Georgia Constitution; 2) the income approach to valuation is inapplicable and may not be used to value LIHTC property when the structure of the tax credits does not provide any actual income to the taxpayer; and 3) tax credits should not be excluded when using the cost approach to value.

 American Property Tax Counsel (APTC)